UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 ## Stop any pod that is using the volume

-> [!NOTE]
-> In this article, we'll expand the volume for a cluster's default Elasticsearch deployment, which is located in the `openshift-logging` project.
+In this article, we'll expand the volume for a cluster's default Elasticsearch deployment, which is located in the `openshift-logging` project.
 The pod using the persistent volume in this example is named `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`.
 This is a common scenario - a high throughput of logs may cause Elasticsearch to enter a CrashLoop when the logging volume fills up.

->
-> You can apply the same procedure to any other pods that use persistent volumes.
+You can apply the same procedure to any other pods that use persistent volumes.

 ```
 $ oc project openshift-logging